huit/nepho/README.md

 ## Configuration

 All application (global) configuration and cloudlets are located under the `.nepho` directory in the user's home directory.
+Values can be configured from the command line using the `config` subcommand.

 ## Usage